Freda Diesing: Early life and education

-She was born Marie Alfreda Johnson in Prince Rupert, B.C., on 2 June 1925.
-She studied painting at the Vancouver School of Art and was one of the first students at the Gitanmaax School of Northwest Coast Indian Art ('Ksan) at Hazelton, B.C., in Gitksan territory.
+She was born Marie Alfreda Johnson in Prince Rupert, British Columbia, on 2 June 1925.
+She studied painting at the Vancouver School of Art and was one of the first students at the Gitanmaax School of Northwest Coast Indian Art ('Ksan) at Hazelton, British Columbia, in Gitksan territory.
 There she received instruction from the art historian Bill Holm, and the First Nations artists Tony Hunt (Kwakwaka'wakw) and Robert Davidson (Haida).

 Artwork

 Diesing began her carving career when she was 42 years old using traditional formline design.
 She carved portrait masks and bowls as well as totem poles.
 She designed ceremonial button blankets and carved wall panels for the Prince Rupert General Hospital.
 She was part of the major revival in Northwest Coast art in the 1960s.

-Her poles include two poles raised at the Tsimshian community of Kitsumkalum near Terrace, B.C., with the assistance of a Tsimshian team, a 1987 pole for the RCMP station in Terrace, and poles in Prince Rupert.
+Her poles include two poles raised at the Tsimshian community of Kitsumkalum near Terrace, British Columbia, with the assistance of a Tsimshian team, a 1987 pole for the RCMP station in Terrace, and poles in Prince Rupert.